 Here are some of the business travel expenses that are tax deductible in Canada:

-You can deduct 50% of the cost of business-related meals and beverages when you’re traveling.
+Meals & Entertainment: You can deduct 50% of the cost of business-related meals and entertainment when you’re traveling.
 So, if you spend $100 on a business lunch, you can deduct $50 from your taxes.
 Be sure to save all receipts so that you can show the CRA how much you spent.

 How do you calculate the amount of travel expenses that can be claimed as a tax deduction?